Chi Wang: Career

 Wang began his career at the Library of Congress in 1956 to work on a microfilm project.
 In 1958, he became a cataloguer in the newly established Far Eastern Languages Section where he was asked to head up an innovative project to use a photocomposing machine that the Library just purchased from Japan to produce catalog cards with CJK (Chinese, Japanese and Korean) scripts, which put the practice of hand-copying CJK characters to cards to an end: quite a technological breakthrough at the time.

 Shortly after his appointment in the Far Eastern Languages Section, the LC received funding from the National Science Foundation to strengthen its Asian collections in science and technology.
-Wang, who had a college degree in agriculture from the University of Maryland, was recruited by the Science and Technology Division to supervise its Asian Science Unit.
+Wang was recruited by the Science and Technology Division to supervise its Asian Science Unit.
 In that position, he helped the Library to develop a core collection of science and technology in Chinese, Japanese, and Korean languages.
 Wang's collection has since become one of the most comprehensive collections of such material outside of Asia, consisting of over one million volumes.

 Wang also compiled three bibliographies in the 1960s: 1) Chinese Scientific and Technical Serial Publications in the Collections of the Library of Congress, 2) Mainland China Organizations of Higher Learning in Science and Technology and their Publication: a Selected Guide, and 3) Nuclear Science in Mainland China.

 In 1967, Wang moved to the Orientalia Division (later changed to the Asian Division) and served as Assistant Head of the Chinese and Korean Section.
-While purchasing publications directly from China was not possible at the time, he worked with the section Head Dr. K.T.
+While purchasing publications directly from China was not possible at the time, he worked with the section Head K.T.
 Wu, a Chinese studies scholar/librarian, to strengthen contacts with vendors and exchange partners in Hong Kong and Taiwan to develop the library's collection on modern China.
 In 1969, after seven years of attending evening classes, he earned his doctoral degree in East Asian History from Georgetown University with minors in American Diplomacy and Soviet Foreign Policy.
-After receiving his Ph.D., Dr. Wang began his part-time teaching career at Georgetown University.
-He has taught courses and advised graduate students in International Relations and Chinese History and Diplomacy.
+After receiving his doctorate, Wang began his part-time teaching career at Georgetown University.
+He taught courses and advised graduate students in International Relations and Chinese History and Diplomacy.